 Not everyone will qualify: Hybrid long-term care policies require medical underwriting.
-If you have a complicated medical history, like, for example, a history of cancer, stroke, or heart attack, it may be hard to qualify.
+If you have high-risk medical conditions — for example, a history of cancer, stroke, or heart attack — it may be difficult to be approved.

 How much does hybrid long-term care insurance cost?

 Prices vary widely by age (the older you are when you buy, the more expensive it will be), health (healthier people will have lower premiums), and marital status (spouses who buy policies together often get a discount).